adampielak/wazuh-keep-integration/README.md

 ```

-5. Update the `ossec.conf` File:
+5. Update the `ossec.conf` File.
 Append the following configuration to the `/var/ossec/etc/ossec.conf` file to enable the integration with Keep:

 ```bash
   <ossec_config>